zkmkarlsruhe/mac-dist-helper/README.md

 Quick Start
 -----------

-1. Copy either `Makefile-mac-app.mk` file into your project or include this repo as a submodule or subtree.
+1. Copy `Makefile-mac-dist.mk` file into your project or include this repo as a submodule or subtree.
-2. Include either `Makefile-mac-app.mk` and/or `Makefile-mac-dist.mk` file into a parent makefile and set the minimum require variables such as `mac.app.name` or `mac.dist.name`.
+2. Include `Makefile-mac-dist.mk` file into a parent makefile and set the minimum require variables such as `mac.app.name` or `mac.dist.name`.
-3. Set up the Apple Developer certificates and App Store Connect password in oyur keychain, see the Requirements section.
+3. Set up the Apple Developer certificates and App Store Connect password in your keychain, see the Requirements section.
-4. Run the makefile targets: `make distdmg`
+4. Run the makefile targets: `make app` or `make all`, then `make dist-dmg`
 5. Grab a coffee and hopefully there is a signed and notarized `.dmg` disk image waiting for you.

 The signed disk image can be distributed to users who should be able to mount it and copy the project directory to `/Applications` or wherever.